weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/installing-via-gitops.md

 ### Bootstrapping your local git repository
-You can use the `flux bootstrap` command to save commonly used `pctl` configuration to your GitOps repo.
+You can use the `pctl bootstrap` command to save commonly used `pctl` configuration to your GitOps repo.

 Once such piece of configuration is your flux repo's `GitRepository` resource.
 If you have **not** bootstrapped your local GitOps repository, you will have to provide the `--git-repository` flag when installing profiles (see [below](#the-git-repository-flag) for more detail).
 The `--git-repository` references the namespace and name of the